psalmfill/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 100-weight_average.py - a function that returns the weighted average of all integers tuple (<score>, <weight>) 101-square_matrix_map.py - a function that computes the square value of all integers of a matrix using map 102-complex_delete.py - a function that deletes keys with a specific value in a dictionary.
+103-python.c - two C functions that print some basic info about Python lists and Python bytes objects.